-Although Don gave me permission to remarry when I was ready, going on dates felt like cheating on him.
-Yet I couldn’t stand the loneliness after about a year as a single-again woman.
+Although Don permitted me to remarry when I was ready, going on dates felt like cheating on him.
+Yet, I couldn’t stand the loneliness after about a year as a single-again woman.
 I prayed for God’s man for me as I talked with men on online dating sites.
-It was too much of a challenge to figure out who was single and who was not in the new community where I moved to live near my adult kids.
+It was too challenging to figure out who was single and not in the new community where I moved to live near my adult kids.
 Online seemed the best place to go, but also very scary.
 Several disappointments later, I sat in church one Sunday morning, waiting for the service to start.
 I prayed over what I should do.
 Should I keep trying?
 It’s painful in mid-life.
 So many men had serious baggage from divorce.
-Some simply wanted a mom for their kids, but what about a wife?
+Some wanted a mom for their kids, but what about a wife?
 Single men at mid-life seemed to have as many issues.
 Who do you have for me, Lord?
 These thoughts swirled in my brain when I heard God say, “This is not a shopping trip.
 Ask me about each one, ‘Yes?’ or ‘No?’.
 And that is what I did.